manabuo/machine-learning-using-tensorflow/chapters/chapter7.md

 ### Sequence prediction

-The data set used in this example is the same as before.
+The dataset used in this example is the same as before.
 The only difference in the data preparation step is that instead of having one target vector for each input sequence, we have a sequence of target vectors with the same length as the input sequence.
 See [05\_01\_rnn\_seq.py](https://github.com/satonreb/machine-learning-using-tensorflow/blob/master/scripts/05_01_rnn_seq.py) script.

 > Note: Restriction of having equal input and output sequence lengths is set for convenience rather than necessity, thus feel free to play around.